hanzhi713/image-collage-maker/README.md

 python3 extract_img.py --dir img2 --type chatroom --name "name"
 ```

-Sometimes the download may fail (especially the program is running for the first time).
+Sometimes the download may fail, especially when the program is running for the first time.
 In such case, you need to rerun program with an additional ```--clean``` flag

 ```bash
 python3 extract_img.py --dir img --clean